voxpupuli/puppet-jira/README.md

 BEAKER_set=centos-64-x64-pe bundle exec rake beaker
 ```

-To save build time it is useful to host the installation files locally on a webserver.
+To save build time it is useful to host the installation files locally on a web server.
 You can use the download_url environment variable to overwrite the default.

 ```bash
 export download_url="'http://my.local.server/'"